 A good meal has the power to bring people and cultures together, boost moods and often “whet appetites” for more food adventures.
-That’s exactly what Weinberg Community for Senior Living’s Dining Services team—staffed by Morrison Senior Living—is achieving through their latest culinary initiatives.
+That’s exactly what Weinberg Community for Senior Living’s Dining Services team—staffed by Morrison Community Living—is achieving through their latest culinary initiatives.
 While breakfast, lunch and dinner menus—with enticing choices—are offered daily to residents, the Dining Services Team and Weinberg staff are introducing new ways for residents to “break bread” that shatter the image of the traditional dining experience.

 Residents who consider themselves food enthusiasts are encouraged to become an Honorary Celebrity Chef in order to help the Dining Services Team prepare—and serve to 100-plus other residents—their special family recipes that may have been passed down for generations.
 Others may choose to sit at the Chef’s Table in the kitchen for an exclusive dinner with a few friends and a glass of wine, in order to take in the “behind the scenes” culinary action.
 Residents can even partake in reservation-only dinners with special menus or try the dining room’s themed demonstration-style lunches and “action stations,” where our chefs prepare exotic cuisines and serve hot, fresh dishes at the table.